 Databox setup and workflow

 You need to add a data source, ie connect your social profile.
 They offer a lot of integrations, but a bit less than Dashthis.
 Still, you will definitely find what you need.
-You can pick only one integration per databoard.
+You can pick one or multiple integrations per databoard.

 After that, you get to pick metrics from the chosen integration that you’d like to include in the report.
 Databox creates the databoard right away and arranges the metrics the best way possible.
 The design is really cool and looks futuristic, like something that Tony Stark would move across his office with his hand.